If you are a publisher, designer, or board game creator, and you want us to review/preview/showcase one of your games?

 - Clarity if it’s a preview (paid or asked for), review (always a personal opinion!) or a showcase project (can be personal or requested by designer/publisher).

 - We try to play games at least 3 or more times, but exceptions may occur.

 - Borrowed from a fellow critic (Space Biff) and we agree with this 100% and we couldn’t have said it better:

 - These are our opinions and our experiences.
-We may differ on that and we may discuss that, but ALWAYS keep it polite, civil and mannered when you share your thoughts.
-But please do so, we firmly believe that growth is best done together and with new insights we all benefit within this beautiful hobby.
+We may differ on that and we can discuss that, but ALWAYS keep it polite, civil and mannered when you share your thoughts.
+But please do so, we firmly believe that growth is best done together and with new insights, we all benefit from this beautiful hobby.
 But respect is key.